poliastro/documents/README.md

 requires from a Windows based system.

 This new validation framework would not be included within actual software but in the validation repository of poliastro organization.
-Different scripts, wrapping functions and output results would be placed in this repository, so developers can test obtained results validity.
+Nevertheless, some results obtained by coded and executed scripts from previously mentioned software will be implemented directly into poliastro.

+Not only that, by generating a custom testing framework, more complex routines could be implemented in a faster and reliable way such us Earth focused capabilities, restricted three-body problem, relative motion, halo-orbits, low-thrust maneuvers and more!

 7 - Benefit to project and community